amourdeyong/idea-120-responses-amourdeyong/project-02-proposal.md

 # Proposal

-- takes place in space
+- takes place in space, im thinking the galaxy
 - play with scale (height), potentional:
   - fruit duo
     - apple and banana